-YVONNE EPPS WRITES - Earlier this July, Anime Expo, the biggest anime and manga convention in North America, was held.
-The event celebrated these pillars of Japanese pop-culture through industry guests, panels, and premieres.
-But, the main attraction was the thousands of attendees dressed as their favorite characters.
+YVONNE EPPS WRITES – Anime Expo, the biggest anime and manga convention in North America, was held in Los Angeles this July.
+The event celebrated the pillars of Japanese pop-culture through industry guests, panels, and premieres.
+But the main attraction was the thousands of attendees dressed as their favorite characters.
 Ladies and gentleman, cosplay has emerged!

 Created by Nobuyuki Takahashi, president of STUDIO HARD Deluxe, the word cosplay is a portmanteau of ‘costume’ and ‘play.’
 It describes the act of wearing costumes depicting fictional characters from a particular work.
 While your Halloween costume of Spiderman from elementary school is a distant cousin, cosplay is what makes anime conventions special.

 Cosplay has more depth than putting on some spandex and taking pictures with attendees.
 Conventions wouldn’t be what they are now without colorful characters walking around with cardboard props and worbla armor.
-Cosplayers are active in the media, whether it’s researching that one side character that appears in two episodes of the newest anime or elbow deep in outreach to fans on social media.
+Cosplayers are active in the media, whether it’s researching that one side character who appears in two episodes of the newest anime, or elbow deep in outreach to fans on social media.

-One’s expectations of cosplay might be different due to the mainstream media conjuring beautiful individuals with high cheekbones and chiseled bodies, but we are ultimately all fans that love media and do so by spending time, energy, and money on a costume that becomes our beacon to an entire fan community.
+One’s expectations of cosplay might be different due to the mainstream media conjuring beautiful individuals with high cheekbones and chiseled bodies, but we are ultimately all fans that love media and show it by spending time, energy, and money on a costume that becomes our beacon to an entire fan community.

 For more of Yvonne’s work be sure to check mellihoney cosplay.